suffolklibraries/lgc/content/collections/events/wild-families-18-08.md

     content:
       -
         type: text
-        text: 'Join us at Carlton Marshes to celebrate Insect Week.
-Come along and search for insects as well as learning how to make your garden more insect friendly.'
+        text: "Join us at Carlton Marshes to explore a range of a natural art activities as a family.
+The majority of this event will take place in our woodland enjoying activities including leaf rubbings, weaving and hapa zome.\_"
   -
     type: paragraph
     attrs: